etiennebacher/flint/README.md

 - Extremely fast
 - Low-dependency

-`tinylint` is powered by [`astgrepr`](https://github.com/etiennebacher/astgrepr/), which is itself built on the Rust crate [`ast-grep`](https://ast-grep.github.io/).
+`flint` is powered by [`astgrepr`](https://github.com/etiennebacher/astgrepr/), which is itself built on the Rust crate [`ast-grep`](https://ast-grep.github.io/).

 ## Usage

-Start by setting up `tinylint` with `tinylint::setup_tinylint()`.
-This stores a set of rules in `inst/tinylint/rules`.
+Start by setting up `flint` with `flint::setup_flint()`.
+This stores a set of rules in `inst/flint/rules`.
 You can then extend those rules if you want more control.

-`tinylint` provides two families of functions:
+`flint` provides two families of functions:

 - those for linting: `lint()`, `lint_text()`.
 - those for replacing lints: `fix()`, `fix_text()`